naomijub/brcode/README.md

 1. Install [rustup](https://rustup.rs/).
 2. `make build-macos` for macos and ios files or `make build-linux` for linux and android files.
 3. Files will be located at `target/release/libbrcode.*`, `target/<target-platform>/release/libbrcode.so`.
+4. Copy them to the root of your project.

 ### Copy files from Github Release
 Shellscript to get files from release: